White Sox vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Boston Red Sox and Chicago White Sox will play on Saturday at Fenway Park, at 4:10 PM ET, with Rafael Devers and Luis Robert -- two hot hitters -- expected to produce at the plate.
+Rafael Devers and Luis Robert will be among the stars on display when the Boston Red Sox face the Chicago White Sox on Sunday at 1:35 PM ET, at Fenway Park.

-The White Sox have been listed as +125 moneyline underdogs in this matchup with the favored Red Sox (-155).
-The game's over/under has been set at 9 runs.
+The Red Sox are -160 moneyline favorites in this matchup with the White Sox (+135).
+An 8.5-run over/under has been set in the game.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.